-In recent months we have been updating our public annotation library to include the most recent versions of existing sources as well as include new sources.
-Each of these annotation sources are compatible with our three major products (SVS, GenomeBrowse and VarSeq) and can be used for visualization, annotation and filtering.
+In recent months we have been updating our public annotation library to include the most recent versions of existing sources, as well as include new sources.
+All of these annotation sources are compatible with our three major products, VarSeq, SVS, and GenomeBrowse, and can be used for visualization, annotation, and filtering.

 dbNSFP NS Functional Predictions 2.8, GHI and dbNSFP Predictions 2.8, GHI

 The full dbNSFP NS Functional Predictions 2.8, GHI is an integrated database of functional annotations from multiple sources for the comprehensive collection of human non-synonymous SNPs (NSs).
 Its current version includes a total of 87,347,043 NSs and 2,270,742 splice site variants.
 It compiles prediction scores from nine prediction algorithms (SIFT, Polyphen2, LRT, MutationTaster, MutationAssessor, FATHMM, MetaLR, MetaSVM, VEST), eight conservation scores (PhyloP 46way Primate, PhyloP 46way Placental, PhyloP 100way Vertebrate, PhastCons 46way Primate, PhastCons 46way Placental, PhastCons 100way Vertebrate, GERP++ and SiPhy) and other function annotations.

 When it is not feasible to download the full track (~5.6 GB in size) a subset track is available, dbNSFP Predictions 2.8, GHI which contains only the 5 predictions for SIFT, Polyphen HumVar (HVAR), MutationTaster, MutationAssessor, and FATHMM (~439 MB in size).